ongair/ansible/Readme.md

 # The Ongair Ansible API
-The Ongair ansible allows you to programmatically carry out the above tasks but via a http API.
+The Ongair ansible allows you to carry out the above tasks and more but via a http API instead of just the command line.
-The API at the moment has four endpoints:
+The API at the moment has five endpoints:
 - `/trial?number=<number>` Allows you to automatically add a new number to the trial server
-- `/production?number=<number>` Allows to automatically spin up a new instance based on the Ongair Whatsapp image and add a new number to it.
+- `/production?number=<number>` Allows to automatically spin up a new  production instance and add a new number to it.
 - `/list` - Lists all available Ongair Production Servers
 - `/restart?instanceid=<instanceid>` - Allows you to reload an instance
 - `/stop?insanceid=<instanceid>` Allows you to terminate a production instance